Jellyfish (2018 film): Production

 The film features and was predominantly shot in and around Margate, Kent.

-Release
+Release and reception

 Jellyfish premiered at the 2018 Tribeca Film Festival.
+The Guardian gave the film three stars out of five, calling it a "striking directorial debut" by Gardner, and "an astonishingly good performance" by Hill, although also highlighted "occasional stumbles – a few too many jabs at gentrification, a couple of misfiring performances, and in places the budget constraints really show."

 Accolades

 Hill and Matthews jointly won the Best Performance in a British Feature Film award at the 2018 Edinburgh Film Festival.